madallinagrigoriu/PowerBi-dashboard/README.md

 # Power Bi dashboard

 <u>Context<u>
-*Data is exported from Salesforce
+▶︎ Data is exported from Salesforce
-*The pbix.file has been created following the requirments below.
+▶︎ The pbix.file has been created following the requirments below.

 *1. Data model based on the sources in data.xlsx